OSGP/charts/README.md

 <!--
-SPDX-FileCopyrightText: Contributors to the Charts project
+SPDX-FileCopyrightText: GXF to the Charts project

 SPDX-License-Identifier: Apache-2.0
 -->